 Currently the only prescribed road is the downtrack of the SE Freeway that is clearly marked with low gear signs.
 The applicable speed limit is currently 60kph.
 A bus is defined as “a motor vehicle built mainly to carry people that seats over 12 adults (including the driver)”.
 A truck is defined as “a motor vehicle with a GVM of over 4.5 tonnes”.

 It gets worse.
-If a driver elects to be prosecuted in order to try and prove their innocence and is found guilty, then the minimum licence disqualification is increased to 12 months!!
+If a driver elects to be prosecuted in order to try and prove their innocence and is found guilty, then the minimum licence disqualification is increased to 12 months!! (for a “first” offence after 6 December 2019, the mandatory minimum disqualification is now 6 months).
 This is incredibly draconian legislation and will likely be the subject of a High Court appeal.
 I query the legitimacy of a law that is openly designed to discourage people from exercising their right to defend themselves.
 “If you elect to be prosecuted, the penalty is double”.
 Nevertheless, this is the current law.

 The gear restriction offence will only be detected by police present to witness the driving.
 Prosecution of this charge is subjective and will depend on the interpretation of “safely”.
 A charge will likely only succeed when there is eye (or ear) witness evidence that the primary brake was used.